Hair Relaxer Dangers EXPOSED + Hidden Risks in Beauty Products | Dr. Oz | S11 | Ep 7 | Full Episode

 And personal stories.

-Hair is just coming out on the dangers of straightening products.
+On the dangers of straightening products.

 I could feel my hair going down my back.

-Plus, a nail salon whistleblower.
+Plus a nail salon whistleblower.

 Is your manicure a health risk?